 For a landfill solar panel installation project to be successful, there typically needs to be a three-phase power line available near the site.
-If not, the costs for installing the required infrastructure tend to exceed the benefits, and solar array companies may not be interested in the property.
-If three-phase power is located nearby, the municipality should contact a solar developer to help them identify next steps.
+If not, the costs for installing the required infrastructure tend to exceed the benefits.
+If three-phase power is located nearby, the municipality should contact a solar developer or DEC to help them identify next steps.